Muu79/rhasm/README.md

 # RHASM (Rust Hack Assembler)

 This is a simple assembler for the Hack assembly language, written in Rust.
+The assembler can be used as a cli tool or as a library in your Rust project.
+Rhasm requires the input file to be a valid Hack assembly file, and it will output a Hack machine code file.
+The assembler supports all Hack assembly instructions, including A-instructions, C-instructions, and L-instructions.
+An example of a valid Hack assembly file is included as `sample.asm`.

 ## Installation